-As with any investing platform you use, it’s important to evaluate the pros and cons before signing up.
-Here is a rundown on the pros and cons of Acorns Investing.
+As with any investing platform, it’s important to evaluate the positives and negatives before signing up.
+Here is what to consider when looking at Acorns Investing.

 - Invest in low-fee index fund ETFs

-- Minimum $5 investment to buy fractional ETF shares
+- Low $5 minimum investment to buy fractional ETF shares

 - Taxable, retirement, and custodial investment accounts